Kashmar: Kashmar carpet

+Grapes

+The city is a major producer of raisins and has about 40 types of grapes.
+Kashmar is reported to have 3300 hectares of vineyards.
+50% of the raisins produced in the city are exported to Europe.

 Historical sites, ancient artifacts and tourism

 Tomb of Hassan Modarres

 The Tomb of Sayyid Hassan Modarres is the burial site of Sayyid Hassan Modares, former Prime Minister of Iran.
 It was built in 1937 in Kashmar, Iran, as opposed to using the former tomb of Kashmar in the vast gardens of Kashmar.
 The tomb building consists of a central dome, four dock and a dome made of turquoise, in the style of Islamic architecture and the Safavid dynasty.
 Seyed Hassan Modares lived during the Pahlavi dynasty and was from the Sadat of Tabatabai.
 He was a political constitutionalist.

 Hassan Modarres Museum

 The Hassan Modarres Museum is a Museum belongs to the 21st century and is located in Kashmar, Razavi Khorasan Province in Iran.

 Imamzadeh Seyed Morteza

 Imamzadeh Seyed Morteza is related to the Qajar dynasty and is located in Razavi Khorasan Province, Kashmar.
 Massive trees, waterfalls and swimming pools add to the attractions of this place, and on the other hand, a good number of living rooms provide a good base for traveling to this place, as well as the many shops and dining halls.